timescale/docs/mst/aiven-client/grafana-authentication-plugins.md

 <highlight type="note">
-     When you allow sign-ups using `-c auth_github.allow_sign_up=true` option, by default each new user is created with `viewer`permission and added to their own newly-created organizations.
+     When you allow sign-ups using `-c auth_github.allow_sign_up=true` option, by default each new user is created with `viewer`permission and added to their own newly created organizations.
 To specify different permissions, use `-c user_auto_assign_org_role=<role name>`.
 To add all new users to the main organization, use `-c user_auto_assign_org=true` option.